petracoding/cloudythms/plugins/pagii/README.md

 ## Reference

 Here are all the page types the plugin can detect.
+An URL can have multiple page types.
+For example, /tagged/hello would be "posts" and "tag".

 The CSS Class of a type is always the name with a `-` prefix.

 ### Page Types

-A URL can have multiple page types.
-For example, /tagged/hello would be "posts" and "tag".

 Name | CSS Class(es) | Description | Typical URLs
 ---- | ------------- | ----------- | ------------